oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Every Flag item of value type `object` with the mandatory property Label (`label`) contains product specific information in regard to this vulnerability as a single machine readable flag.
 For example, this could be a machine readable justification code why a product is not affected.
-At least one of the optional elements Group IDs (`group_ids`) and Product IDs (`product_ids`) must be present to state for which products or product groups this flag is applicable.
+At least one of the optional elements Group IDs (`group_ids`) and Product IDs (`product_ids`) MUST be present to state for which products or product groups this flag is applicable.

 > These flags enable the receiving party to automate the selection of actions to take.